Islandora/documentation/docs/contributing/readme_template.md

 `## Documentation`

-`Further documentation for this module is available [herehttps://islandora-claw.github.io/CLAW/]`
+`Further documentation for this module is available on the [Islandora 8 documentation site](https://islandora-claw.github.io/CLAW/).`

 `## Troubleshooting/Issues`